Merieme Chadid: Career

 Merieme Chadid joined the Centre national de la recherche scientifique and then the European Southern Observatory soon after earning her PhD.
 She worked on European Southern Observatory for the installation of The Very Large Telescope, the largest telescope in the world at the time, in the Atacama Desert in northern Chile.
 She works as an astronomer in the French public university system.

-Chadid has been Vice President of the International Astronomical Union since 2021, Division G, Stars and Stellar Physics, and a steering committee member of the International Astronomical Union.
+Chadid is President of the International Astronomical Union Division G, Stars and Stellar Physics, having previously served as its Vice-President from 2021 to 2024 and as a steering committee member from 2018 to 2021.

 Chadid became the first Moroccan as well as the first female French astronomer to reach the heart of Antarctica, and the first to plant an Arab and an African flag (the Moroccan flag) in Antarctica in 2005 when she achieved her first polar expedition to set up a new observatory.
-Of her many achievements, her most treasured accomplishment has been her work under extreme conditions in the heart of Antarctica, one of the highest, coldest, most deserted and inaccessible places in the world.
-She is considered the world's first astronomer to be committed to installing the large astronomical observatory in Antarctica, where she has carried out pioneering work.
+Of her many achievements, her most treasured accomplishment has been her work under extreme conditions in the heart of Antarctica.
+She is considered the world's first astronomer to be committed to installing the large astronomical observatory in Antarctica, where she carried out pioneering work.
 In interviews, she has compared the installation of the observatory to a space mission, an area characterized by only a thin layer of turbulence, making it easier to observe faraway objects than observatories in other parts of the world.
-As night continues for several months of the year, researchers at the Antarctica stations have the advantage of being able to study the stars 24/7.
+As night continues for several months of the year, researchers at the Antarctica stations are able to study the stars 24/7.

 Chadid promotes education by giving lectures, attending conferences, supervising students, and her documentary on astronomy, Tarik Annujah, has played on the Al Jazeera Children's Channel.
 Her most published research aims to understand and decipher early star formation and the stellar evolution and pulsation towards of understanding of the Universe.

 She was listed by Forbes magazine as one of the thirty most interesting and fascinating workers in the world.